shawnq8861/freertos-stm32-motor-control/README.md

     i.  you may need to use a shared global variable that is written to in the IRQ handler and read in the motor task.

-6. Once you have a working project, test it with a motor and power supply as shown below:
+6. Once you have a working project, test it with a motor and power supply.

+    a.  clone the project to you TrueSTUDIO project folder.

+    b.  open TrueSTUDIO.

+    c.  clean the project.

+    d.  build the project.

+    e.  debug as C/C++.

+    f.  verify LED is flashing.

+    g.  open minicom and verify UART output, 115000, 8, 1, 1.

+    h.  press the blue button and verify motor turns.